 It’s important to separate your small business expenses from your personal spending.
-By choosing the right business credit card, you can also ensure that your purchases are protected, company spending is tracked, and your business is rewarded for every single dollar spent — all for an annual fee below $100.
+By choosing the right business credit card, you can also ensure that your purchases are protected, company spending is tracked, and your business is rewarded for every single dollar spent — all for an annual fee of $95.

 The Ink Business Preferred credit card has an annual fee of $95.
 This annual fee does not earn any rewards, and it’s automatically charged to your account on your cardholder anniversary.
 Furthermore, the annual fee will be charged interest if the balance goes unpaid.